tsunami416604/azure-docs.hu-hu/articles/partner-twilio-ruby-how-to-use-voice-sms.md

     sid = "your_twilio_account_sid";
     token = "your_twilio_authentication_token";

-    # The number of the phone initiating the the call.
+    # The number of the phone initiating the call.
     # This should either be a Twilio number or a number that you've verified
     from = "NNNNNNNNNNN";